amgadelhosieny/CICD-to-Deploy-Kubernetes-Applications/README.md

-# End to end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline
+# End-to-end deployment of Applications to Kubernetes using a Jenkins CI/CD Pipeline, Terraform and EKS

 Steps for the project
 1) Create a Keypair that matches your keypair